 You may use lotions that bleach or lighten the skin to reduce discoloration or to even the skin tone where hyperpigmented areas are large or very noticeable.
 Check with your skin doctor first about using such products.
 Follow the instructions on the package about how to use such products.

-Selenium sulfide (Selsun Blue), ketoconazole, or tolnaftate (Tinactin) lotion can help treat tinea versicolor, which can appear as hypopigmented patches.
+Selenium sulfide (Selsun Blue), ketoconazole, or tolnaftate (Tinactin) lotion can help treat tinea versicolor, which is a fungal infection that can appear as hypopigmented patches.
 Apply as directed to the affected area daily until the discolored patches disappear.
 Tinea versicolor often returns, even with treatment.

 You may use cosmetics or skin dyes to hide skin color changes.
 Makeup can also help hide mottled skin, but it will not cure the problem.